toyosichristie/LITA-CAPSTONE-SALESDATA/README.md

 The primary source of data is Salesdata. xlsx.
 This is a data given as capstone project in partial fulfillment of A 3-month Data Analysis training with the Incubator Hub.

 ### Tools Used
-- Microsoft Excel for Data cleaning, Analysis and Visualisation.
+- Microsoft Excel for
+  i.
+Data cleaning
+  ii.
+Analysis and
+  iii.
+Visualisation
 - SQL- Structured Querying Language for Querying of Data.
 - Power Bi for Data Visualisation.
 - GitHub for Portfolio Building.